hroncok/badger/README.md

 The idea
 --------

-The original idea was to get all the results, look at them and either filter them manually or by some other scripted logic, to avoid Cpt.
+The original idea was to get all the results, look at them and either filter them manually or by some other scripted logic, to avoid capt.
 Obvious rules, such as:

     if-you-build-it...-koji-success-ii -> if-you-build-it...-koji-success-i with support 820 and confidence 1.0